ismailceylan/restorm-laravel/README.md

 Route::get( 'api/v1.0/posts', function( Restorm $restorm )
 {
-	return $restorm->apply( Post::class );
+	return $restorm->apply( Post::class )->get();
 });
 ```

-Restorm will parse the request and make modification to the model depending on the directives that carried by the request.
+Restorm will parse the request and make modification to the model that we just passed to it, depending on the directives that carried by the request.

-It will return the query builder instance back with the modifications that applied to it.

-You can continue to work with the query builder as you did before in Laravel.
+It will return the QueryBuilder instance back with the modifications that applied to it.
+We can continue to work with that query builder as we did before in Laravel.